Introducing… INTERSECT

 OUR STORY

-Grounded in intersectional feminism, Black feminist theory, reproductive justice principles, and anti-racism, INTERSECT serves two essential functions.
+• Grounded in intersectional feminism, Black feminist theory, reproductive justice principles, and anti-racism, INTERSECT serves two essential functions:

-We also address the incredible need for stronger connection between those on the front lines of gender justice to the folks who are making decisions that will deeply impact them.
+It is powerful for gender justice organizations and leaders to be in relationship, sharing strategy and building solidarity across approaches.
+They also deserve stronger relationships with funders and decision-makers at all levels.
+We address the incredible need for stronger connection between those on the front lines of gender justice and the people making decisions that will deeply impact them.

 OUR VALUES